 Unzip a file

-f: this must be the last flag of the command, and the tar file must be immediately after.
-It tells tar the name and path of the compressed file.
+of the command, and the tar file must be immediately after.
+It tells tar the

 z: tells tar to decompress the archive using gzip